 Taichung’s Gaomei Wetlands and Anping‘s Sicao Green Tunnel offer the chance to see rare migratory bird such as the black faced-spoonbill in winter, so this is a good time to visit either destination.

-Strawberry picking in Miaoli is also popular in January, while at the Maolin National Scenic Area, millions of Taiwanese Purple Crow butterflies can be seen in at this time.
+Strawberry picking in Miaoli is also popular in January, while at the Maolin National Scenic Area in Kaohsiung, millions of Taiwanese Purple Crow butterflies can be seen in at this time.

 Sun Moon Lake in Nantou can be a little chilly out on the water, but is still fine to visit.
 Also be sure to read about the various Sun Moon Lake passes, and consider one my recommended Sun Moon Lake tours if you are short on time.

-If you want a chance of seeing snow in Taiwan, you’ll need to either drive up to the country’s highest navigable pass to Hehuanshan.
+If you want a chance of seeing snow in Taiwan, you’ll need to travel up past Cingjing Farm to the country’s highest navigable pass at Hehuanshan.

 It’s sometimes possible to see snow at Alishan in Chiayi, but this is quite rare (I only saw frost on the ground when I went in winter).
 If you do go up there, and especially if you plan to rise early for the famous sunrise, you need to dress very warmly.